Factors associated with trachoma in persistently endemic setting in Southern Ethiopia: a community-based cross-sectional study

 Clinical characteristics of the study households: in this study, 1034 (67.7%) of the respondents indicated that there was no member of the family who had any of the six typical clinical symptoms of the disease.
 However, 492 (32.3% CI 30%, 34%) reported that there is at least one member of the family who has at least one of the six clinical manifestations of trachoma, which include, mild itching and irritation of the eyes and eyelids, eye discharge containing mucus or pus, eyelid swelling, light sensitivity (photophobia), red eye (redness), and eye pain.
 A district-by-district analysis indicated that there are variations in the proportion of households reporting at least one member of the household reporting the typical symptoms of infectious trachoma.
 Accordingly, about 187 (40.3%) and 305 (24.4%) of the households reported the presence of at least one member of the household manifesting one or more typical clinical symptoms of infectious trachoma during the survey.

-Factors associated with symptoms of trachoma infection: in bivariate logistic regression analysis model, age, sex, respondent's education, wealth quantile, practice, a separated place for an animal, animal droppings in the compound, ever been informed about trachoma, household members received microdermabrasion (MDA) treatment, children ever swallow zithromax suspension, availability of primary eye care facility, surgery correct eyelash touching eyeball, ever used eye drops in the past 3 years, respondent or respondent family members been examined for eye, ever worried about/family get trachoma, ever been worried about you/family members get blind due trachoma were the variables with statistically significant at a p-value of less than 0.25 and candidate for multivariate logistic regression.
+Factors associated with symptoms of trachoma infection: in bivariate logistic regression analysis model, age, sex, respondent's education, wealth quantile, practice, a separated place for an animal, animal droppings in the compound, ever been informed about trachoma, household members received microdermabrasion (MDA) treatment, children ever swallow Zithromax suspension, availability of primary eye care facility, surgery correct eyelash touching eyeball, ever used eye drops in the past 3 years, respondent or respondent family members examined for eye, ever worried about/family gets trachoma, ever been worried about you/family members get blind due trachoma were the variables with statistically significant at a p-value of less than 0.25 and candidate for multivariate logistic regression.

-However, after adjustments for possible confounders in the multivariable logistic regression analysis, wealth quantile, practice, separated place for an animal, ever been informed about trachoma, household members received MDA treatment, children ever swallow zithromax suspension, availability of primary eye care facility, local (district) leaders´ engagement, observed faces, face washing with soap, ever worried about/family get trachoma, ever treated in the past three years, frequency of treatment received (how many times did you get treated), tablet doses received were independently associated with symptoms of trachoma infection at p-value less than 0.05.
+However, after adjustments for possible confounders in the multivariable logistic regression analysis, wealth quantile, practice, separated place for an animal, ever been informed about trachoma, household members received MDA treatment, children ever swallow Zithromax suspension, availability of primary eye care facility, local (district) leaders´ engagement, observed faces, face washing with soap, ever worried about/family get trachoma, ever treated in the past three years, frequency of treatment received (how many times did you get treated), tablet doses received were independently associated with symptoms of trachoma infection at p-value less than 0.05.

-Symptoms of trachoma were significantly associated with the presence of households in the poorest quantile (AOR=1.36, 95% CI: 1.0,1.75), individuals not received MDA treatment in the last three years (AOR= 2.8, 95% CI: 1.5, 5.2, p<0.001), children not treated with zithromax suspension (AOR=2.5,95% CI: 1.5, 4.2, P<0.001), not ever treated in the past three years (AOR=11.2,95% CI: 6.5, 19.3, p<0.001), taken less than 3 dose of zithromax (AOR=1.94,95% CI:1.32, 2.86, P<0.001) , treated 0 (zero) times in the last 3 years (AOR=8.0,95% CI: 2.4, 26.7, p<0.001) (Table 3).
+Symptoms of trachoma were significantly associated with the presence of households in the poorest quantile (AOR=1.36, 95% CI:1.0,1.75), individuals not received MDA treatment in the last three years (AOR= 2.8, 95% CI:1.5, 5.2, p<0.001), children not treated with Zithromax suspension (AOR=2.5,95% CI:1.5, 4.2, P<0.001), not ever treated in the past three years (AOR=11.2,95% CI:6.5, 19.3, p<0.001), taken less than 3 dose of Zithromax (AOR=1.94,95% CI:1.32, 2.86, P<0.001), treated 0 (zero) times in the last 3 years (AOR=8.0,95% CI:2.4, 26.7, p<0.001) (Table 3).

 As indicated in the latest premier by leading researchers globally, the interpretation of clinical symptoms of trachoma is highly influenced by contexts [3].
 For instance, in trachoma, hyperendemic communities such as Uba Debretsehay and Nyangatom, conjunctival infections, the relative economic status of the patient mainly being from the poorest segment of the community, and impression of the patient´s personal and family hygiene will lead to a reasonable conclusion that the disease manifestations could be attributable to active trachoma.
 In this study about 32.3% of the study households reported the presence of at least one member of the household with one or more symptoms of active trachoma.
 This finding is comparable to the latest systematic review which reported 26.9% prevalence of active trachoma among children in Ethiopia and the estimate for Southern Nations, Nationalities, and Peoples' Region (SNNP) was about 36% [10].
 Another study conducted in an adjacent zone to the Uba Debretsehay district reported that the prevalence of active trachoma was about 37.9% of children aged 1-9 years have active trachoma in the study area [11].
-Latest studies reported 25.43% and 37.5% prevalence of active trachoma in SNNPRS and Oromia, respectively [6].
+Latest studies reported 25.43% and 37.5% prevalence of active trachoma in Southern Nations, Nationalities, and Peoples' Region (SNNPRS) and Oromia, respectively [6].
 Another study [12] reported a 35% prevalence after decades of SAFE implementation in Amhara.

 Previous studies indicated an association between increased risk of trachoma amongst populations living in poorer households, communities, and continents [3].
 In this study, the odds of manifesting typical clinical symptoms of infectious trachoma among the respondent households was 1.36 times (AOR=1.36) higher among poorer and middle-wealth quantile households compared to wealthier households.
 The trend analysis also showed chi-squared (X2= 7.1, p=0.02) a significant association between poverty and the risk of manifesting typical clinical symptoms of trachoma infection.
 This is consistent with results from Northern Ethiopia, among war-affected communities [13].
 Generally, these findings are consistent with previous studies which indicated the association between poverty and increased risk of trachoma [3,14,15].